DustinRogers/Choosing-Test-Stores/README.md

+### Choosing Optimal Test Groups for A/B Test

-### The project below shows two different methods of picking a test group and a control group for an A/B test.
+##### The project below shows two different methods of picking a test group and a control group for an A/B test.
 The company I am consulting with wants to know if sales will improve or decline if they remove a number of SKU's from the shelves of a test group of their stores.I was initially given a test group of 20 stores and told to find 20 controls stores that were similar in nature in order to have a unbiased comparison.
 I soon realized that after looking at the means of the pre-chosen test stores and means of the remaining 2015 stores that they were not a representative sample of the entire population.
 I then did two things.
 1. I used the R package _MatchIt_ to pick the 20 stores that had the most similar distribution across all covariates in the data set to the test stores covariates and then used t-tests to determine how close their means were.
 2. I created a function in R that picks 20 test stores that are closest to the population's distribution across all covariates in the data set.
 This will allow the company to use 105 stores as a control group rather than only 20.

-#### Load Data and look at data structure
+#### First I load the dataata and look at it's data structure

 ```r
 setwd("C:\\Users\\user\\Documents\\Datalore Projects\\Test Control Stores\\")